 If the controlling partner refuses to change their behavior, then yes, the relationship is not going to last.
 But if both partners talk openly and carefully about what’s going on and make a commitment to change, there is hope for the future.

 It won’t happen overnight, and there may be times when old behavior resurfaces, but by working together and supporting one another, you can get there.

 [Read: How to stop loving someone and read the signs it’s time to walk away]

-If you see the signs you’re in a possessive relationship, it is time to do something about it.
-You deserve a healthy and functioning relationship.
+If you see the signs of a possessive relationship, it is time to do something about it.
+You deserve a healthy and functioning relationship – both of you.